-On the other hand, Paspallis's MDA increases the effort required for software maintenance in the transformation and deployment phases.
-Specifically, COCA-MDA and U-MUSIC reduce the effort needed to implement new or reused context providers (i.e. integrating a new sensor into the platform).
+Figure 9b provides the cummulative cost in PM for each MDA phase.
+As shown in the figure, the cost of performing the PIM was large for all MDAs.
+COCA-MDA reduced the effort required to generate the PSM during deployment, as shown in Figure 9b.
+On the other hand, Paspallis's MDA increased the effort required for software maintenance in the transformation and deployment phases.
+Specifically, COCA-MDA and U-MUSIC reduce the effort needed to implement new or reused context provider i.e integrating a new sensor in the platform.
 This result reflects the benefits gained from employing the COCA-ADL for architecture deployment in several platforms.
-It is worth noting here that the 'labour rate per month' has been given the same value for all the MDAs throughout the evaluation.
+It is worth mentioning here that the 'labour rate per month' has been given the same value for all the MDAs throughout the evaluation.